newtextdoc1111/ComfyUI-Autocomplete-Plus/README.md

 ## Installation

+### ComfyUI-Manager

+1. Search for `Autocomplete-Plus` in [ComfyUI-Manager](https://github.com/Comfy-Org/ComfyUI-Manager), install the custom node that appears, and restart.
+2. The necessary CSV data will be automatically downloaded from HuggingFace upon startup.

 ### Manual

 1. Clone or copy this repository into the `custom_nodes` folder of ComfyUI.
    `git clone https://github.com/newtextdoc1111/ComfyUI-Autocomplete-Plus.git`
 2. Launch ComfyUI.
-The necessary CSV data will be automatically downloaded from HuggingFace on the first launch only.
+The necessary CSV data will be automatically downloaded from HuggingFace upon startup.

 ## Autocomplete